Mateo-tem/discord-modals/DOCS.md

 ```js
 .setTitle('modalTitle')
 ```
 Sets the Title of the Modal.
+(Max.
+45 characters)

 | Parameter |Type|Description|
 | ------------ | ------------ |------------ |